-Surgery is not widely used in SCLC.
+Surgery is not widely used in small cell lung cancer (SCLC).
 Because SCLC spreads widely and rapidly through the body, removing it all by surgery is usually impossible.

 An operation for lung cancer is major surgery.
 Many people experience pain, weakness, fatigue, and shortness of breath after surgery.
 Most have problems moving around, coughing, and breathing deeply.
 The recovery period can be several weeks or even months.